 They then approached me to suggest we work together to create a physical version.
 I happily accepted!
 Work on the project took about 3 weeks, to prepare for submission to several shows.

 This project was selected for the Ritual show here at MICA, and was on display in the Gateway building from September 15th to October 15th, 2019.

-Recently, we submitted this piece to the Fuse Factory Annual Exhibition, and it was accepted!
+We also submitted this piece to the Fuse Factory’s annual exhibition, TechnoMEME 2, and it was accepted!
 We sent ritualbot to the Cultural Arts Center in Columbus, Ohio, where it was on display from November 1st to December 7th, 2019.